lmc-eu/spirit-design-system/packages/web-react/src/components/TextFieldBase/README.md

 # TextFieldBase

-This is React implementation of the abstract component [TextFieldBase] for the purposes of the form components TextField and TextArea.
+This is React implementation of the abstract component TextFieldBase for the purposes of the form components [TextField] and [TextArea].

 ```jsx
 <TextFieldBase id="example" label="Example TextFieldBase" name="example" isRequired validationState="danger" message="validation failed" />